-Putting words on paper, formalizing your memories and experiences, has a real value for your family and loved ones.
+Putting words on paper, and formalizing your memories and experiences, has a real value for your family and loved ones.
 You can even include them in the storytelling project.
 They can provide assistance to the writer when the older person might have lapses in memory.
-Providing helpful material that includes old diaries, letters and memories of their own make them feel a part of this important and historical process.
+Providing helpful material that includes old diaries, letters, and memories of their own makes them feel a part of this important and historical process.

 You don’t have to be a celebrity to write your life story.
 Everyone has a tale to tell.
 If you want a professional’s help creating a biography to leave behind for loved ones, call us at Anitya Doula Services to get started today.